 During the Bicentennial, a one-mile race was held between the Edna G, a Coast Guard cutter and a diesel-powered tug.
 She defeated them easily.
 After the race, Captain Adolph Ojard commented, “Now when Edna retires, she can go with dignity”.
 The DM&IR donated the tug to the City of Two Harbors after her retirement in 1981.
 She had served the port for over 84 years.

 The Edna G Tugboat is looked after by the Edna G Commission.
 The Commission serves as an advisory board to the City of Two Harbors.
-This past year (2013) the Commission and the City of Two Harbors invested over $56,000 in maintenance and repair on the historic tug.
-Projects included a complete hull survey, new mooring lines, the installation of new dock fenders to protect the tug during storms, new covers for the water cannon and whistles, a new bilge pump alarm system, and new railings on the dock for safety and so she appears more inviting to tourists who may want to tour the tug.
-The Edna G Commission is Micheal Lackore- Chair, Mel Sando- Vice Chair, Thomas Koehler - Secretary, Jack Kangas, and City Councillor Seth McDonald.
-The Commission has two open seats if you are interested in serving on the tug commission please contact Mayor Bolen at the City of Two Harbors.
+The Edna G Commission is Micheal Lackore- Chair, Thomas Koehler - Secretary, and City Councilor Miles Woodruff.
+The Commission has open seats if you are interested in serving on the tug commission please contact Mayor Bolen at the City of Two Harbors.

 Web Development by Creative Arc, a Minneapolis Web Design firm.